lesego12/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 FILE 3-add_nodeint_end.c is a function that adds a new node at the end of a listint_t list.

 FILE 4-free_listint.c is a function that frees a listint_t list.

+FILE 5-free_listint2.c is a function that frees a listint_t list.